• Skip to primary navigation

 Chopping onions and smashing garlic cloves on a cutting board using a knife.

-(6)Remove most of the oil by soaking it with a paper towel.
-(7)Sauté the garlic and onion for about a minute, or until slightly softened.
+Step 5: Soak up most of the oil with a paper towel, then sauté garlic and onion until slightly softened.

-Cover and simmer for 45 minutes to an hour, until the meat is tender and the sauce has slightly thickened.
+Stir to combine and lower heat to medium when it boils.
+Cover and simmer for 45-60 minutes, until the meat is tender and the sauce slightly thickens.

-Adding water to the pork adobo in the pot.
-Covering the pot of adobo.
+Adding water to the meat in the pot.

-PRO TIP: If the sauce is too thin, continue simmering uncovered until the desired consistency is achieved.
-If it gets too dry, add a little more water.
+If the sauce is too thin, continue to simmer it uncovered until the desired consistency is reached.
+Add water if it gets too dry.

 Filipino pork adobo served in a bowl.